danieljohnbrosman08211986/macos/readme.md

 ### How do I select the version of macOS?

-  By default, macOS 13 (Ventura) will be installed, but you can add the `VERSION` environment variable in order to specify an alternative:
+  By default, macOS 15 (Sequoia) will be installed, but you can add the `VERSION` environment variable in order to specify an alternative:

   ```yaml
   environment: